Aristocracy of officials: History

-Whereas most European nations at the time typically were dominated by a noble class, Norway during the 19th century is widely described as "the state of the officials" (embedsmannsstaten), reflecting the role of the officials as the dominant social and political class in the state at the national, regional and local level.
+Whereas most European nations at the time were typically dominated by a noble class, in Norway, clergy and lawyers were, between the 17th and 19th centuries, broadly the apex of the social pyramid, especially outside the cities.
+Norway during the 19th century is widely described as "the state of the officials" (embedsmannsstaten), reflecting the role of the officials as the dominant social and political class in the state at the national, regional and local level.
 The term "state of the officials" was introduced by the historian Jens Arup Seip, who also refers to this group as an "aristocracy of officials."
 According to Seip, "the thousand academic families" completely dominated the state and particularly the civil service, the government and the parliament during the 19th century.
 The historian Øystein Rian describes the aristocracy of officials in Norway as "a nobility-resembling elite;" in many respects they occupied a similar position in society as the French nobles of the Robe.
 According to Seip, this class had in common a university education, Danish language (with Norwegian pronunciation), often a Danish or German-sounding family name, and sympathies for and in many cases family or other ties to Denmark.
 They comprised less than one per thousand in the overall population.
+In comparison, in Western Europe around 3% of the population tended to be noble in several countries, in some countries such as the Polish–Lithuanian Commonwealth as many as 12%, in Spain around 8% and in France around 4% (including clergy).
+Therefore, the civil servant elite or "aristocracy of officials" in Norway was a significantly more exclusive—and better educated—group than the nobility of most other countries.

 The civil servant class is also included in the broader term patriciate, together with the burghers in the cities.